matryx/nanome-docs/docs/plugins/rmsd.md

 ---

 # RMSD
-The RMSD plugin allows users to select multiple molecules, run an Root-Mean-Squared-Deviation calculation, and auto-align the structures.
+The RMSD plugin allows users to select multiple molecules, run an root-mean-squared deviation calculation, and auto-align the structures.

 ![](/assets/plugins-page/rmsd_plugin.gif)